 - To use the Ripple Consensus Network, companies have to comply with a number of regulatory obligations which only large financial institutions or businesses are capable of.

-If we weigh the pros and cons of a technology like Blockchain, it’s undoubtedly heftier on the former side.
+If we weigh the pros and cons of technology like Blockchain, it’s undoubtedly heftier on the former side.

 Mr. Jaspreet Bindra, (ex-Chief Digital Officer at Mahindra group) is confident that blockchain is going to bring an “Honest to Goodness, Peer to Peer Economy.”